timharek/timharek.no/content/about.md

 +++
 title = "About"
-description = "About Tim Hårek, a technologist based in Norway." updatedAt = 2024-12-16
+description = "About Tim Hårek, a technologist based in Norway." updatedAt = 2025-04-24
 +++

-Hi, I'm Tim Hårek Andreassen, a technologist from the west-coast of Norway that likes to write about my learnings, design, programming, [logging](/logs), [note-taking](/tags/note-taking) and more.
-I care about creating solutions that respects people's privacy, security and user experience.
+Hi, I'm Tim Hårek Andreassen, a technologist from the west-coast of Norway.
+I like to write about [programming](/tags/programming), [logging](/logs), [note-taking](/tags/note-taking), what I've learned, and more.
+I care about making things that respect people, in terms of their privacy, security, user experience, and time.

-I work as a software engineer at Value Technology, where I dabble with full stack development, architecture, accessibility and UX design.
+Beside my personal website I work as a software engineer at Value Technology in Bergen, Norway.
+I dabble with full-stack development, software architecture, maintainability, automation, and sysadmin stuff.

-During my spare time I learn about new technologies, write the occasional blogpost, automate my everyday, 3D-print something I (definitely) need and hike with my dog! 🐕
+During my spare time I learn about new technologies, write the occasional blogpost, automate my everyday, 3D-print something I (definitely) need, and hangout with my daughter!

 Check out my [now](/now)-page for what I'm up to now, or my [more](/more)-page to checkout more stuff on my website.